Jules Cluzel

 Jules Cluzel (born 12 October 1988 in Montluçon, Allier) is a French former motorcycle racer.

-After retiring from competition in 2022, from 2023 he is a rider-coach for Yamaha Thailand, a Supersport World Championship team.
+After retiring from competition in 2022, from 2023, Cluzel is a rider-coach for Yamaha Thailand, a Supersport World Championship team.

 In 2019, Cluzel competed in the Supersport World Championship riding a Yamaha YZF-R6.
 He scored his first ever Grand Prix victory at Silverstone in Moto2 in 2010.